-Rachel Wilmshurst is a Toronto based multidisciplinary artist who has studied across Canada and in New Zealand.
-She holds an honours B.Des from Ryerson and has gained a wide variety of professional experience in several art and design based roles over the past decade.
-Skilled in fine art technique as well as digital processes, Rachel’s projects have included mural painting, public art installation and gallery exhibitions in Toronto and Victoria, as well as illustration and graphic design for a growing list of local and international clients.
+Rachel Wilmshurst is a Toronto-based multidisciplinary artist who earned an honours Bachelor of Design from Ryerson University and has gained a wide variety of professional experience in several art & design based roles over the past decade.
+Skilled in fine art technique as well as digital processes, Rachel’s projects have included mural painting, public art installation and gallery exhibitions as well as illustration and graphic design for a growing list of local and international clients.

 Illustration, Graphic/Digital Art, Painting, Aerosol

 © 2018 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted